Central rock rat: Believed extinction

-The species was believed to have been extinct in both 1990 and 1994 due to population decline.
+The species was believed to be extinct in both 1990 and 1994 due to population decline.
 In 2001 individuals were trapped from fourteen locations, but in 2002 drought and wildfire struck the area and the species was not recorded after that.
 It has been classed as Critically Endangered by the IUCN Red List.
 In 2013 they were also discovered by motion-sensor cameras on the Haasts Bluff Aboriginal Land Trust, west of Alice Springs.

 Ecology

+The central rock rat is a largely granivorous, having a preference for seeds from grasses of the genus Triodia.
+These grasses become abundant after long periods of no fires, explaining why populations of this species are steady even in areas that have no recently experienced fires.
 The diet of the central rock rat consists of four major food groups that can be found across all seasons.
-Seed makes up 72% of the species food intake.
-The rest of its diet consist of plant leaves (21%), plant stems (3%), and insects (4%).
+Seed makes up 72% of the species' food intake.
+The rest of its diet consists of plant leaves (21%), plant stems (3%), and insects (4%).
 They can be found near rocky habitats for burrow sites and local seed availability.
-This helps to explain why the central rock rat is found in such scarce numbers, since they rely on constant food supply and a steady and supportive habitat.
-This makes locating the central rock rat difficult to find in the Central Australian range.
+This helps to explain why the central rock rat is found in such low numbers, since they rely on constant food supply and a steady and supportive habitat.
+This makes the central rock rat difficult to find in the Central Australian range.
 They play an essential role in seed dispersal as well as food resource for other animals in the wild.
 The species likely has a pattern of recovery and expansion during wet periods, probably due to increased food supply.

 Conservation

 Threats

-Habitat degradation is an obstacle to Central rock rat conservation.
-Fires limit the available habitat, and the spread of Buffalo grass kills off native grasses that central the rock rat feeds on and helps contribute to the spread of fire.
+Habitat degradation is an obstacle to central rock rat conservation.
+Fires limit the available habitat, and the spread of buffelgrass kills off native grasses that the central rock rat feeds on and helps contribute to the spread of fire.
 They face predators such as dingos, and grazing from feral herbivores hurts their food supply.
 Despite all this, the species is believed to be making strides, which is supported by the sightings near the Haasts Bluff Aboriginal land trust west of Alice Springs, in Australia.
 The rat's predators can also give insight on how the species is recovering.
 The excrement of feral cats near the location site often includes the fur and bone skeletons of the central rock rat.

 Until the 1996 capture, the central rock-rat had not been seen since 1960.
 Between 1970 and 1995, there were no recorded sightings of the species and it was declared that this species was indeed extinct.
-It wasn't until it was rediscovered in 1996 in the MacDonnell Ranges that this was proven false.
-On September 3, 1996, members of the Conservation Volunteers Australia trapped an animal which was later identified from photographs as the central rock-rat.
+It was not until it was rediscovered in 1996 in the MacDonnell Ranges that this was proven to be incorrect.
+On 3 September 1996, members of the Conservation Volunteers Australia trapped an animal which was later identified from photographs as the central rock rat.
 Since that time sub-populations have been found at 15 other sites over a small area of the West MacDonnell Ranges.
 The full range of the current distribution of the species is unknown.